 Note: Changes made to orders that have already been synced to ShipBob must be made directly in the ShipBob dashboard

 Order Level Fulfillment Tracking: Once an order is fulfilled a unique tracking number is uploaded to the order details page that links to the carrier's website.
 This tracking number will automatically upload to your store and we will mark the order as fulfilled.

 ShipBob will update Skubana with the fulfillment center that the order was shipped from at this time.

 Use Ship Start Date to sync orders: Start shipping date is the date ShipBob will start to import and ship your orders.
 Ship start date can be a date that has already passed (up to 120 days) or a future date.

 What does the Skubana <> ShipBob integration not do?

-- Split orders: Currently ShipBob does not support line-item fulfillment with Skubana.
-This means that if the order is split ShipBob will only upload tracking for the initial order.
+Split orders: Currently ShipBob does not support line-item fulfillment with Skubana.
+This means that if the order is split in Skubana, the integration will not import the order.
+If the order is split by ShipBob, ShipBob will only upload tracking for the first shipment.
 Please note, order splitting doesn’t happen often unless you have auto split rules in place.

 Purchase orders.
 Currently, the integration does not support syncing purchase orders from Skubana to ShipBob because ShipBob requires more information to process a Purchase Order than what is currently being captured in Skubana.